top of page

 3. Having an unrealistic schedule in mind.

 This seems like an easy one, but somehow it’s the one most often passed over.
 Of course there is not one calendar that applies to all projects.
 I think what first trips up homeowners is that they assume things are ready to go for each step or that progress on various steps can be made concurrently.
-The reality is that most everything on this sort of project happens consecutively—each step informs the next.
+The reality is that most everything on this sort of project happens sequentially—each step informs the next.
 There are also far more steps than many folks realize.
 But funnily this doesn’t mean that an unrealistic schedule is always too short; on the contrary, many homeowners do not realize how quickly progress can be made.
 When necessary, we can finesse the design, substitute one vendor or product for another, or increase the budget to expedite the process.
 The key is to make certain that you’re working according to the right schedule for you and your needs.

 4. Not considering resale value.